tweedge/springcore-0day-en/README.md

 > Too short, not detailed enough for you?
 That's OK!
 Dive deeper with [LunaSec's exploit scenario!](https://www.lunasec.io/docs/blog/spring-rce-vulnerabilities/#exploit-scenario-overview)

 Shortly after, `p1n93r`'s GitHub and Twitter disappeared, leading to much speculation.
 After an uncertain period of independent research, on March 30th reputable entities (ex.
-[Praetorian](https://www.praetorian.com/blog/spring-core-jdk9-rce/), endividuals such as [@testanull](https://twitter.com/testanull/status/1509185015187345411), etc.) began publicly confirming that that they have replicated the issue, and shortly after, demo applications (see "[DIY](https://github.com/tweedge/springcore-0day-en#do-it-yourself)" section) were released so others could learn about this vulnerability.
-This is being described as a bypass for CVE-2010-1622 - and it is currently unpatched and unconfirmed by Spring team, but information has been [handed off to them](https://twitter.com/rfordonsecurity/status/1509285351398985738) and it's safe to assume they're working hard on this.
+[Praetorian](https://www.praetorian.com/blog/spring-core-jdk9-rce/), endividuals such as [@testanull](https://twitter.com/testanull/status/1509185015187345411), etc.) began publicly confirming that that they have replicated the issue, and shortly after, demo applications (see "[DIY](https://github.com/tweedge/springcore-0day-en#do-it-yourself)" section) were released so others could learn about this vulnerability. ~~This is being described as a bypass for CVE-2010-1622 - and it is currently unpatched and unconfirmed by Spring team, but information has been [handed off to them](https://twitter.com/rfordonsecurity/status/1509285351398985738) and it's safe to assume they're working hard on this.~~

+**New: a patch is available as of 2022-03-31, please see "Mitigation!"**

 ## Exploit Documentation